MTgeophysics/mtpy/README.rst

 8. EDI files contain data from one station only
 9. Coordinates are handled in decimal degrees (converted when reading)
 10. Time stamps refer to UTC
-11. Internal coordinates: X = North, Y = East
+11. Internal coordinates: X = North-South, Y = East-West
 12. Rotations are interpreted clockwise (mathematically negative)
 13. 0 degrees azimuth = North